 An important thing to keep in mind is that because a fractional CIO is not your employee, there are no benefits, overhead, or tax issues to factor into the equation.
 You can figure out what you can afford, and then look at how much help you can get for that budget.
 The cost of the investment weighed against the efficiency and savings should help make the decision an easy one for you.

-“Having held fractional roles via River Run’s R-CIO program, I’ve found that clients that have a disconnect between IT and the business are usually better served by bringing in an outside resource as a catalyst to close the gap.
-While this can be in the form of a CIO, many transformational CIOs aren’t content to just run the department once the transformation is complete.
+“Having held several CIO roles, I’ve found that there are often times a disconnect between IT and the business.
+Bringing in an outside resource as a catalyst to close the gap, provide additional direction, guidance, or validation of the direction of IT can prove valuable.
+Some transformational CIOs aren’t content to just run the department once the transformation is complete.
 Rather than search for another one, it may be better to have an R-CIO help you find and develop a manager or coach an incumbent to grow into the eventual replacement.
-Having a coached manager that can lean on River Run for managed services after a fractional CIO has helped 'transform' and complete the assignment is an excellent option both in investment savings and results.” - Bob Marx, CIO at River Run
+Having a coached IT leader that can lean on River Run for managed services after a fractional CIO has helped 'transform' and complete the assignment is an excellent option both in investment savings and results.” – Peter Ferr, CIO Advisor at River Run

 R-CIOs seek a true partnership and engagement with your executive team on equal footing, to make IT management proactive rather than reactive.
 Your R-CIO helps bridge your IT leadership gap by:

 Management of IT staff and vendors, including applications and infrastructure

 Real-time risk assessments and frameworks for proper governance and safety

 Objective and expert analysis of services and hardware for the best prices